"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

 Is it overwhelmed or bored, then one comes to dreams.

 However, the moment you leave your habitual environment, for example, the attention or consciousness becomes more active.
 Because new facts or impressions are important to the brain to orient itself.
 Movements and pictures are preferably consciously perceived. "

 "What mechanism may be behind this if you're stuck with a topic, even though you think you know the solution?"
 CP asked.

 "It's a midpoint that blocks.
 For example, one has gotten bogged, and in this impasse the thoughts circle.
 The same mechanism works when one is ruled by anger.
 Generally speaking, whenever there is a midpoint that severely restricts others. "

 "That reminds me," CP said, "if you've slept on it, the solution often comes to mind the next day."

 "That's because the blocking midpoint has lost value or dissolved in the meantime.
 We have found a distance.
-In sleep, the brain has the task to integrate the experiences of the day's events, to learn, and possibly to create a different view through restructuring.
+In sleep, amongst others the brain has the task to integrate the experiences of the day's events, to learn, and possibly to create a different view through restructuring.
 For this, the brain prefers to use the creativity that the midpoints of the day's events can not interfere with.”

 "You see things in a different light," thought CP.